algal/SwiftOnLambda/README.md

 This runs a container based on the plain `ubuntu` image, mapping to the host src/ directory with the extracted static libraries, and then runs a single shell command in the container which sets an environmental variable pointing the linker to those libraries and executes the executable `src`.

 It's worth emphasizing that while some of these docker command build a container from the same image, none of these commands operate on the same container, since the container is removed after the command exits.
 The only reason we are accumulating a directory of the outputs we need is because every container's /src directory is mapped to our host's src/ directory, and that directory's contents persist across the different containers' lifetimes like the host itself.

-## SwiftOnAlexa

-Is a freestanding, independent Swift project.

-Rather than host it on a separate repo, it is a subdirectory here, and is referenced via relative file paths rather than an absolute http url.